Heights of complete intersections in toric varieties: Introduction

 Because of its local nature, this approach can be used to obtain formul\ae\ for the typical values of the local heights of the cycle $Z_{\mathbb{T}}(\bm{\omega}^*\bm{f})$.
 Moreover, as it relies on equidistribution theorems for which quantitative versions are available \cite{DH,Schefer}, it might yield explicit bounds for the approximation of these local heights to their limit, as already done by Lin for the special case $f_1=f_2=1+x_1+x_2$ and the canonical height on the projective plane \cite{Lin}.

-\textbf{Acknowledgments.} We thank Francesco Amoroso, Jos\'e Ignacio Burgos Gil, Joaquim Ortega-Cerd\`a, Riccardo Pengo and Alain Yger for several discussions and suggestions about the contents of this article.
+\textbf{Acknowledgments.} We are grateful to Francesco Amoroso, Joaquim Ortega-Cerd\`a, Riccardo Pengo and Alain Yger for several discussions and suggestions about the contents of this article.
+We also thank Pablo Destic, Nuno Hultberg and Micha{\l} Szachniewicz for sharing a preliminary version of their article \cite{DHS}.

 This research was carried out at the Universitat de Barcelona, the Universit\"at Regensburg and the Universitat Polit\`ecnica de Catalunya.
 We also thank these institutions for their hospitality.

-Roberto Gualdi was partially supported by the MICINN research project PID2023-147642NB-I00, the AGAUR research project 2021-SGR-00603 and the UPC program ALECTORS--2023.
+Roberto Gualdi was partially supported by the DFG collaborative research center SFB 1085, the MICINN research project PID2023-147642NB-I00, the AGAUR research project 2021-SGR-00603 and the UPC program ALECTORS--2023.
 Mart\'{\i}n Sombra was partially supported by the MICINN research projects PID2019-104047GB-I00 and PID2023-147642NB-I00, the AGAUR research project 2021-SGR-01468 and the AEI project CEX2020-001084-M of the Mar\'{\i}a de Maeztu program for centers and units of excellence in R\&D.